nielsbasjes/yauaa/README.md

 Using the analyzer
 ==================
-In addition to the UDFs for Apache Pig and Platfora (see below) this analyzer can also be used in Java based applications.
+In addition to the UDFs for many of Apache tools (Pig, Hive, Flink, Beam, ... see below) this analyzer can also directly be used in Java based applications.

 First add the library as a dependency to your application.
 This has been published to maven central so that should work in almost any environment.